Kyle Hauswirth – Class of 2015 (December)

 Olivia Anderson – Class of 2018

 Olivia Anderson is a Culver Fellow from Oak Ridge, North Carolina.
-Olivia has always been very interested in politics, as a leader in her high school’s Speech and Debate Team, Tarheel Girls State participant, and intern for U.S. Representative Howard Coble.
-At Simpson, she is pursuing a triple major in Political Science, Spanish, and Philosophy.
-Olivia is a member of the Pi Beta Phi Fraternity for Women, Student Government Association, Simpson Votes, Philosophy over Pizza, and an active participant on the Simpson College Speech and Debate Team.
-Upon graduation, Olivia plans to complete either her J.D. or master’s degree leading to a career focusing on domestic/international civil rights and civil liberties.
+At Simpson, she is pursuing a triple major in Political Science, Spanish, and Applied Philosophy.
+Olivia is a member of the Pi Beta Phi Fraternity for Women, Simpson Votes, and an active participant on the Simpson College Speech and Debate Team.
+She is also the President of Simpson College Democrats and an Ambassador for the Andrew Goodman Foundation.
+Likewise, Olivia worked as an Organizing Fellow with the Hillary Clinton presidential campaign during the summer of 2015.
+Upon graduation, Olivia plans to either attend law school or graduate school or join the Peace Corps.
 “The Culver Fellowship is the reason why I chose to attend Simpson.
 I look forward to participating in the Capitol Hill Internship Program as well as becoming involved in the thrilling world of Iowa politics.”

 Niki Dean – Class of 2018